 AEF’s work is overseen by an Executive Council that meets every two months.
 Members come from a range of backgrounds – including business, finance, education and the civil service – and play an active part in our day-to-day activities.

-Tim provides the AEF’s representation at the International Civil Aviation Organisation as well as on the Department for Transport’s External Advisory Group, and other stakeholder advisory roles associated with NATS, the Sustainable Aviation Initiative, the European Commission, and the academic partnership, OMEGA.
-He spent a year working for DEFRA on aviation issues, a role that left him with some sympathy for the civil servants we try to influence today!
-He tries to leave all this at the office at the end of each day to spend time with his young family – two boys aged one and four.
+He spent a year working for Defra on aviation issues, a role that left him with some sympathy for the civil servants we try to influence today!
+He tries to leave all this at the office at the end of each day to spend time with his young family.

 Cait (short for Catrina) joined AEF as Policy and Communications Officer in October 2007 and became Deputy Director in 2009.
-Having previously worked in education and social care, she is interested in the ways in which social and environmental goals and policies should overlap, for example through a shift in political focus from economic growth to quality of life.
-She has a First Class degree in sociology and an M.A. with Distinction in environmental philosophy; her dissertation focussed on the social justice implications of climate change.
+She has a First Class degree in sociology and an M.A. with Distinction in environmental philosophy, in which her dissertation focussed on the social justice implications of climate change.
+She now leads AEF’s UK policy work including the emerging UK airports policy and its compatibility with national climate change strategy and with EU noise and climate commitments.

 General Aviation Caseworker, Treasurer

-Tim, who has experience as a retained firefighter and school governor, continues to be closely involved with his local community.
-He is chairman of the parish council and of the local history society, is a part-time librarian, and is currently helping to set up a village archive centre in Headcorn’s new £1.6m village hall complex, and still finds time to deliver IT training to the older generation.
+Tim was chairman of his local council for eight years until he decided not to seek reelection in 2012.
+He continues as chairman of his local history society, which is currently setting up a new village archive.
+Tim also finds time to chair a local computer club and assist the older generation with their computer problems.
 At AEF, he is regularly to be found under a desk, fixing our computers.
 He enjoys the Kent countryside and believes in the value of rural peace and quiet.

 Air Transport Caseworker